 The main character is Shiroe, who the audience follows from the time he discovers that he’s in the game.
-During the first episode, Shiroe meets with four other players from the game: Naotsugu, Akatsuki, Marielle, and Henrietta.
+During the first episode, Shiroe meets with four other players: Naotsugu, Akatsuki, Marielle, and Henrietta.
 Marielle and Henrietta are both members of the Crescent Moon Alliance.

 Shiroe and the others end up being asked by the Crescent Moon Alliance for help.
-A girl named Serara was sent to Susukino on the Day of the Apocalypse and hasn’t returned; they have heard that she was attacked by a Player Killer but was saved by a good player and is now protected by this good player.
-When they rescue Serara, Shiroe discovers the good player is Nyanta, an old friend of Shiroe’s.
+A girl named Serara was sent to Susukino on the Day of the Apocalypse and hasn’t returned.
+They have heard that she was attacked by a Player Killer but was saved by a good player and is now protected by this good player.
+When they rescue Serara, Shiroe discovers the good player is Nyanta, an old friend of his.

-The adventurers start learning how to make the food in the world actually have flavor; they also begin interacting with the non-player characters (known in the game as “People of the Land”) and realize that the People of the Land have interesting backstories that were never revealed while they played the game.
+The adventurers start learning how to make food in the world that has flavor.
+They also begin interacting with the non-player characters (known in the game as “People of the Land”) and realize that the People of the Land have interesting backstories that were never revealed while they played the game.

 Shiroe and his friends learn about the trouble that’s been brewing in Akihabara, the town they have been staying at.
 The various guilds have fallen into ranks, with bigger guilds determining the town’s feel and rules, as well as priority for the market and hunting grounds.
 A guild called Hamelin has been gathering new players, claiming they want to help them; instead, they take the new players’ EXP pots, items that slightly increase attack power and health regeneration and double the experience earned from combat.
 Hamelin is taking the EXP pots and selling them to the Black Sword Knights, a guild that’s trying to get to a level of 91, since the expansion upped the experience level cap from 90 to 100.

 It turns out that two middle school kids that Shiroe had been mentoring before they ended up in the game were recruited by Hamelin, and Shiroe comes up with a plan to help the new players escape from the guild.
 The first step of his plan is to open a refreshment stand to sell the food with flavor that they have developed; the stand becomes an instant success.
-The next step involves convincing the other guilds to help provide money for the mission to rescue the adventurers from Hamelin, and holding a conference with several guilds.
-The end result sees the Round Table Conference being established in Akihabara and the rescue of the new players from Hamelin.
+The next step involves convincing the other guilds to help provide money for the mission to rescue the adventurers from Hamelin and holding a conference with several guilds.
+This results in the Round Table Conference being established in Akihabara and the rescue of the new players from Hamelin.
 Shiroe also forms his own guild called Log Horizon.

-I have to admit that I wasn’t entirely sold on Log Horizon after watching the first episode; not only was the pacing a little on the slow side, but there wasn’t much in that episode to make the series stand out from other series with a similar premise; however, I was willing to give the second episode a chance.
+I admit that I wasn’t entirely sold on Log Horizon after watching the first episode.
+Not only was the pacing a little on the slow side, but there wasn’t much in that episode to make the series stand out from other series with a similar premise.
+However, I was willing to give the second episode a chance.
 Now that I’ve made it through the whole series, I can look back now and be proud of myself for not giving up on Log Horizon after one episode.

 Another thing that stands out to me is the fact that many of the characters don’t simply fall into the usual stereotypes associated with fantasy MMORPG games.
 In addition, I also appreciated that Log Horizon has several strong female characters.
-The females aren’t simply there to provide sex appeal of eye candy; they are just as complicated and developed as the male characters.
+The females aren’t simply there to provide sex appeal or eye candy.
+They are just as complicated and developed as the male characters.